kloznjakovic/Loan-Repayment-Calculator/README.md

 Otherwise, code then calculates minimum monthly payment, months, and years to pay off your loans.

 Example Output:

-Number of years:4
+Number of years: 4

-loan_per_year:13000

-interest_rate:0.05
+loan_per_year: 13000

+interest_rate: 0.05
 total owed at graduation
 $ 58833

-monthly payment:400
+monthly payment: 400
 A monthly payment of $ 400.0 will work.
-The minimum monthly payment for this loan would be $245 it will take 227 months to pay off your student loans. it will take 18.92 years to pay off your student loans.
+The minimum monthly payment for this loan would be $245 It will take 227 months to pay off your student loans.
+It will take 18.92 years to pay off your student loans.

 ## Project Status